Magic number (programming): Accepted use

-Format indicators
+Format indicator

 Origin

 Format indicators were first used in early Version 7 Unix source code.

 Unix was ported to one of the first DEC PDP-11/20s, which did not have memory protection.
 So early versions of Unix used the relocatable memory reference model.
 Pre-Sixth Edition Unix versions read an executable file into memory and jumped to the first low memory address of the program, relative address zero.
 With the development of paged versions of Unix, a header was created to describe the executable image components.
 Also, a branch instruction was inserted as the first word of the header to skip the header and start the program.
 In this way a program could be run in the older relocatable memory reference (regular) mode or in paged mode.
 As more executable formats were developed, new constants were added by incrementing the branch offset.